Bolsa Chica Ecological Reserve: History

-In the 1940s, it was feared that Japan would attack California.
-So the U.S. military constructed two bunkers at Bolsa Chica to defend the coastline.
+In the 1940s, fears of a Japanese attack on California led to the construction of two bunkers at Bolsa Chica to defend the coastline.
 The larger bunker, Battery 128, was 96,866 sqft.
 The ceiling was constructed with 16 feet of solid concrete capable of withstanding a direct hit from naval and air attacks.
 The bunker was built to accommodate naval guns capable of shooting 16 inch.
 The smaller bunker, Battery 242, accommodated naval guns which shot 6 inch within a 16 mile.
 The Bolsa Chica Gun Club was used for worker's quarters during this time.
 Gun turrets were also mounted on the mesa, but were fired only for testing purposes.
 The larger of the two bunkers was demolished in 1995.
 The smaller support bunker still exists but is closed off from public access.
 All that is left of the turrets are their circular frame in the lowlands.

 After the war, the Gun club reclaimed most of its land and resumed hunting activities.

 Bolsa Chica Ecological Reserve is the site of two large concrete Panama-style mounts for Fort MacArthur's southernmost batteries.

 In the 1960s, most of Bolsa Chica was acquired by Signal Landmark, and plans for a massive housing development and marina were released.
-State officials objected, and so in 1970 the developer set aside 300 acre alongside Pacific Coast Highway to create the Bolsa Chica Ecological Reserve.
-The League of Women Voters and the American Association of University Women decided to create a new group, Amigos de Bolsa Chica ("Friends of Bolsa Chica"), to save and preserve more of the wetlands.
-Amigos were founded in 1976, and the 20-year battle to save the wetlands began.
+State officials objected, and in 1970, the developer set aside 300 acre alongside the Pacific Coast Highway to create the Bolsa Chica Ecological Reserve.
+The League of Women Voters and the American Association of University Women decided to create a new group in 1976 called Amigos de Bolsa Chica ("Friends of Bolsa Chica"), to advocate for the preservation of Bolsa Chica.

 In 1990, the Amigos and the developer, now called Hearthside Homes, entered a joint agreement to create the Bolsa Chica Conservancy.
 The conservancy's mission is to educate the public about the importance of wetlands.